 It’s the first step towards independence and bittersweet for parents.
 It can feel hard to let them go, but at the same time, you want them to be successful.

 How to Prepare Children With ASD for Starting School

 If your child has special needs, the thought of them starting school may be terrifying.
 There are things you can do this summer to get your child ready for kindergarten.

 Disclaimer: This post contains affiliate links.

-Getting your child ready for kindergarten isn’t only about academics, more importantly, is preparing them socially and emotionally.
-When your child has special needs, such as autism, this is key to making their first experiences of school positive ones.
+Getting your child ready to start school isn’t only about academics.
+More importantly, you must prepare them socially and emotionally.
+This is key to making their first experiences of school positive ones.